Lay Leadership Development

 Equipping the Laity

 - EfM – Believing that every baptized person is called to ministry, Education for Ministry (EfM) invites participants into small, mentored groups that provide the framework for understanding life and shaping actions as Christian faith is deepened.
 EfM seminar groups meet in local settings and online, and provide a four-year curriculum that develops a theologically informed, reflective, and articulate laity.
-Link Placeholder: See Education for Ministry – Home (sewanee.edu).
+See Education for Ministry for more information.

 - Bloy House: The Episcopal Theological School at Los Angeles – Bloy House offers theological formation for full-time parish ministry, urban ministry, rural ministry, suburban ministry, mutual ministry, diaconal ministry, diocesan ministry, chaplaincy (both lay and ordained), social ministries, and a plethora of rich vital lay ministries that proclaim the Gospel of God’s love and compassion for the world.
-A number of programs that will address the needs of the laity are being planned will be made available in the future.
-For the classes currently being offered, Link Placeholder: See Education for Your Faith Journey — Bloy House.
+A number of programs that will address the needs of the laity are being planned that will be made available in the future.
+For the classes currently being offered, see Education for Your Faith Journey — Bloy House.
 In addition, The Li Tim-Oi Center is a Bloy House institute for Mandarin speaking individuals who would like to learn more about Episcopal liturgy, scripture, and leadership.
 Instituto de Liderazgo is a Bloy House institute that equips Spanish speaking Episcopalians within the diocese of Los Angles for vital lay ministries in their congregations.
 Through the Instituto, one can earn certificates in Liturgical Leadership, Pastoral Leadership, Parish Administration, Christian Education, Evangelism, and Lay Preaching.
-Information about these two programs could be found at: Link Placeholder: https://www.bloyhouse.org/programs
+Information about these two programs can be found at: Bloy House programs.

 - Pathways for Baptismal Living (Bexley Seabury) – As part of Bexley Seabury’s seminary-beyond-walls philosophy, they have launched Pathways to educate, form, and catalyze the Body of Christ to blaze new pathways for prophetic and pastoral service in response to God’s Call.
-Pathways offers three types of offerings: 1) Personal Enrichment: these seminary created offerings for people who want to go deeper in their knowledge and faith than their adult formation classes permit, but who do not want to enroll in a formal degree program; 2) Licensure for Church-Wide Imperatives: these courses are designed to meet General Convention directives and licensure requirements of the Canons of the Episcopal Church.
-Those seeking licensure must receive the approval of their Bishop for a license to be conferred; and 3) Communities of Practice: these programs are designed to support leaders in a specific ministry role through critical zoom conversations about faith, leadership, and issues relevant to their roles.
-Link Placeholder: See Pathways – Bexley Seabury.
+Pathways offers three types of offerings: 1) Personal Enrichment: these seminary-created offerings for people who want to go deeper in their knowledge and faith than their adult formation classes permit, but who do not want to enroll in a formal degree program; 2) Licensure for Church-Wide Imperatives: these courses are designed to meet General Convention directives and licensure requirements of the Canons of the Episcopal Church.
+Those seeking licensure must receive the approval of their Bishop for a license to be conferred; and 3) Communities of Practice: these programs are designed to support leaders in a specific ministry role through critical Zoom conversations about faith, leadership, and issues relevant to their roles.
+See the Pathways program at Bexley Seabury here.

 - Stillpoint: The Center for Christian Spirituality – Stillpoint offers a two-year training program in The Art of Spiritual Direction, rooted in the contemplative tradition and open to all faiths.
-Link Placeholder: See Stillpoint (stillpointca.org).
+Click here for more information about Stillpoint.

 Forming a Non-Profit

 When a particular lay ministry will require financial support from the public to be sustainable, that ministry may take the form of a tax-exempt organization under Section 501(c)(3) of the Internal Revenue Code.
 This law permits tax deductible donations to be made by donors to a corporation that is organized and operated for charitable, religious, educational, scientific, or other tax-exempt purposes.
-For tips on setting up a tax-exempt organization, Link Placeholder: See the website for the Public Counsel at: Community Development Project Resources for Forming a Tax-Exempt California Nonprofit Corporation – Public Counsel
+For tips on setting up a tax-exempt organization, click here.